debops/debops/docs/meta/policy/ai-contributions.rst

   Code of Conduct from the first occurrence.

-Code review feedback that draws on LLM suggestions is subject to the same Core Principle: the reviewer must understand and stand behind the feedback they post.
+Code review feedback that draws on LLM suggestions is subject to the same Core Principle: the reviewer MUST understand and stand behind the feedback they post.

 Scope